 Most people experience tooth pain or sensitivity after getting dental fillings.
 It is quite natural because of the steps involved in the procedure.
-The tooth is typically reshaped using a dental burr, and sometimes, local anesthesia is administered.
+The tooth is typically reshaped using a dental burr or other dental instruments, and sometimes, local anesthesia is administered.
 The tooth pain, sensitivity, and general discomfort gradually go away over a period of days.
 There’s nothing to worry about in that situation.
 That is why learning the possible causes of tooth pain after getting dental fillings are very important.
 You can determine if the pain is natural, or if it’s something that your dentist needs to know about.

 This article will talk about the possible causes of tooth pain and sensitivity after dental fillings.
 We’ll also provide tips on how to treat teeth sensitivity and tooth pain.
 We’ll cover the importance of cleaning and sterilizing the dental tools, and how they play a significant role in your overall oral health.
 If you’re interested in learning more about the best sterilization machines for dental tools and accessories, you can visit Melag Autoclave’s online store by clicking on the link provided.